Free Trade Agreement: Mauritius, the bridge between Africa and Asia

 Mauritius Trade Agreements with African countries through the African Continental Free Trade Area (AfCFTA).
 The island nation also has Free Trade Agreements with China, India and Pakistan.

-Together, these Free Trade Agreements mark a new era in the economic and social development journey of Africa, and a great opportunity for African and Asian countries to leverage on their respective strengths with Mauritius being the pivot of this happening.
+Together, these Free Trade Agreements play an important role in the economic and social development journey of Africa, and a great opportunity for African and Asian countries to leverage on their respective strengths with Mauritius being the pivot of this happening.
 On one side, Africa being the breadbasket for raw materials (food and mining amongst others) and, on the other side, Asia being the largest manufacturing economy and exporter of goods.
 In the middle of the two continents, we have Mauritius channelling inflows and outflows of trade and investment.

 Through a comprehensive and mutually beneficial trade agreement between the member states, the African Continental Free Trade Area aims to boost intra-African trade.
 It covers trade in goods and services, investment, intellectual property rights and competition policy.

 On the other hand, Mauritius Trade Agreements with China, India and Pakistan strengthen the bilateral relations, easing barriers to trade in goods and services, investment and economic cooperation.

 Mauritius: the ideal platform for trade and business between Africa and Asia

 Positioned at the junction between Asia and Africa, the two Free Trade Agreement are a milestone for Mauritius.
 Indeed, the country positions itself as the platform for Chinese exports into the mainland Africa, and vice-versa.
 For instance, through the setting up of a Trading Company or a Freeport Company, entrepreneurs and existing businesses can take full advantage of Mauritius’ Free Trade Agreements.